 How to Get In the Lounge

 The American Express Centurion lounges are not affiliated with any specific airline – they are for American Express card holders only.
-Other airports in the US with a Centurion lounge include New York LaGuardia, Dallas, Miami, Hong Kong, Houston, San Francisco, Philadelphia and Seattle (Seattle has a Studio rather than a full Centurion lounge).
-Lounges are planned for Denver, New York JFK and LAX sometime in 2019.
+Other airports in the US with a Centurion lounge include Charlotte, Dallas, Hong Kong, Houston, Los Angeles, New York (LGA), Miami, Philadelphia, Phoenix, San Francisco and Seattle.
+Lounges are planned for DEN, JFK, and LHR soon.

 Amex Centurion lounges are complimentary for holders of the Amex Platinum or Amex Centurion cards and up to two (2) guests.

 Overall, the Amex Centurion Lounge at Las Vegas McCarran was a nice lounge.
 While the food was good, what really makes this lounge better than other US lounges were the comfortable seats and relaxing environment.
 The three chaise loungers are especially comfortable and a good spot for a nap but they are hard to snag as there are only three.
 The negatives were that it was too cold and there was no bottled water.